rida151/rbharath.github.io/about.md

 permalink: /about/
 published: true
 ---
 Bharath received a BA and BS from UC Berkeley in EECS and Mathematics and was valedictorian of his graduating class in mathematics.
-He is currently a PhD student in computer science at Stanford University whose research focuses on the application of deep-learning to problems in drug-discovery.
-Bharath is also the lead developer and creater of [deepchem.io](https://deepchem.io) and co-creator of [moleculenet.ai](https://moleculenet.ai).
-To see a list of his publications check [google-scholar](https://scholar.google.com/citations?user=LOdVDNYAAAAJ&hl=en&oi=ao).
+He did his PhD in computer science at Stanford University where he studied the application of deep-learning to problems in drug-discovery.
+At Stanford, Bharath created the [deepchem.io](https://deepchem.io) open-source project to grow the deep drug discovery open source community, co-created the [moleculenet.ai](https://moleculenet.ai) benchmark suite to facilitate development of molecular algorithms, and [more](https://scholar.google.com/citations?user=LOdVDNYAAAAJ&hl=en&oi=ao).
 Bharath's graduate education was supported by a [Hertz Fellowship](http://hertzfoundation.org/default.aspx), the most selective graduate fellowship in the sciences.
+Bharath is the lead author of ["TensorFlow for Deep Learning: From Linear Regression to Reinforcement Learning"](https://www.amazon.com/TensorFlow-Deep-Learning-Regression-Reinforcement/dp/1491980451), a developer's introduction to modern machine learning, with [O'Reilly Media](https://www.oreilly.com/).
+Today, Bharath is focused on designing the decentralized protocols that will unlock data and AI to create the next stage of the internet.

 ### Essays
 - [Why Blockchain Could (One Day) Topple Google](http://rbharath.github.io/why-blockchain-could-one-day-topple-google/)